bThink-BGU/BPjs/docs/source/BPjsTutorial/interrupts.rst

 Final Acts of an Interrupted B-Thread
 --------------------------------------

 A b-thread can specify a handler function for interrupting events.
-This functions gets the interrupting event as a parameter.
+If the b-thread is interrupted, that function is invoked, with the interrupting event as a parameter.

 The function can be used for clean up and logging, but as it is *not executed as a b-thread*, it **cannot call ``bp.sync``**.
 It can, however, enqueue events externally.
-Let's revisit the last example, and add enqueue a "sorry, no cake" event to inform the customer (:download:`source <code/interrupts-handler.js>`).
+Let's revisit the last example, and enqueue a "sorry, no cake" event to inform the customer (:download:`source <code/interrupts-handler.js>`).
+The enqueued event is presented to the b-program as an external event; this is because the interrupt handler is external to the b-program (as it is not a b-thread).

 .. literalinclude:: code/interrupts-handler.js
   :linenos: